ilazoja/project-plus-memory-tools/netplay_music_player/README.md

 If foobar2000 is installed and the P+ sound folder is found, then it will hook onto P+ Dolphin as soon as the game loads.
 On the P+ Netplay, check 'Client Side Music Off' to turn off in game music.

 Left/right arrows adjust the music volume (up/down is used by P+ Dolphin to adjust volume in game).
 Press Q at any time to quit the application

+The tracklists can be edited with BrawlCrate and foobar2000 should be able to support most vgm and music files (although brstm is preferred for looping capabilities and compatibility in game).
+Please consult the [Project+ Music Modding Guide](https://docs.google.com/document/d/1AC4isXShcu9ufUwM5H34dR2orLmsW0xCZXz_lubhixY/edit) (specifically Method 2) for info about modifying tracklists and the music system.

 ***